MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ## <a name="BKMK_Data"></a>Data protection issues

 ### DPM does not back up shared VHDX
-**Issue**: DPM cannot backup VMs using shared drives (which are potentially attached to other VMs) as the Hyper-V VSS writer cannot back up volumes that are backed up by shared VHDs.
+**Issue**: DPM can't back up VMs using shared drives (which are potentially attached to other VMs) as the Hyper-V VSS writer cannot back up volumes that are backed up by shared VHDs.

 **Workaround**: To avoid potential data loss, use another method to back up data on the shareable VHD.